Dolly Parton: 1987–2005: Country and bluegrass period

-Along with Emmylou Harris and Linda Ronstadt, she released Trio (1987) to critical acclaim.
-The album revitalized Parton's music career, spending five weeks at number one on Billboard's Country Albums chart, and also reached the Top 10 on Billboard's Top 200 Albums chart.
+Along with Emmylou Harris and Linda Ronstadt, Parton released Trio (1987) to critical acclaim.
+The album revitalized Parton's music career, spending five weeks at number one on Billboard's Country Albums chart and also reached the Top 10 on Billboard's Top 200 Albums chart.
 It sold several million copies and produced four Top 10 country hits, including Phil Spector's "To Know Him Is to Love Him", which went to number one.
 Trio won the Grammy Award for Best Country Performance by a Duo or Group with Vocal and was nominated for a Grammy Award for Album of the Year.
-After a further attempt at pop success with Rainbow (1987), including the single "The River Unbroken", it ended up a commercial let-down, causing Parton to focus on recording country material.
+After a further attempt at pop success with the album Rainbow (1987), which included the single "The River Unbroken", it was not well-received commercially, causing Parton to focus on recording country material.
 White Limozeen (1989) produced two number one hits in "Why'd You Come in Here Lookin' Like That" and "Yellow Roses".
 Although Parton's career appeared to be revived, it was actually just a brief revival before contemporary country music came in the early 1990s and moved most veteran artists off the charts.

 A duet with Ricky Van Shelton, "Rockin' Years" (1991) reached number one, though Parton's greatest commercial fortune of the decade came when Whitney Houston recorded "I Will Always Love You" for the soundtrack of the feature film The Bodyguard (1992).
 Both the single and the album were massively successful.
 Parton's soundtrack album from the 1992 film, Straight Talk, however, was less successful.
-But her 1993 album Slow Dancing with the Moon won critical acclaim and did well on the charts, reaching number four on the country albums chart, and number 16 on the Billboard 200 album chart.
+But her 1993 album Slow Dancing with the Moon won critical acclaim and did well on the charts, reaching number four on the country albums chart and number 16 on the Billboard 200 album chart.
+It would also become Platinum certified.
 She recorded "The Day I Fall in Love" as a duet with James Ingram for the feature film Beethoven's 2nd (1993).
-The songwriters (Ingram, Carole Bayer Sager, and Clif Magness) were nominated for an Academy Award for Best Original Song, and Parton and Ingram performed the song at the awards telecast.
-Similar to her earlier collaborative album with Harris and Ronstadt, Parton released Honky Tonk Angels in the fall of 1993 with Loretta Lynn and Tammy Wynette.
+The songwriters Ingram, Carole Bayer Sager and Clif Magness were nominated for an Academy Award for Best Original Song and Parton and Ingram performed the song at the awards telecast.
+Similar to her earlier collaborative album with Emmy-Lou Harris and Linda Ronstadt, Parton released Honky Tonk Angels in the fall of 1993 with Loretta Lynn and Tammy Wynette.
 It was certified as a gold album by the Recording Industry Association of America and helped revive both Wynette and Lynn's careers.
 Also in 1994, Parton contributed the song "You Gotta Be My Baby" to the AIDS benefit album Red Hot + Country produced by the Red Hot Organization.
 A live acoustic album, Heartsongs: Live from Home, featuring stripped-down versions of some of her hits, as well as some traditional songs, was released in late 1994.